Benjamin-VOyles/activedirectory-onpremises/README.md

  3. Then name the Domain Server mydomain.com and set the password (Make sure to click Remember It for personal convenience) and proceed by clicking next on all the prompts until finished.

  4.The computer will shut down (This is normal) and it will need to be reconnected to the DC-1 VM.
-Log in via the domain controler name. mydomain.com/"username" if not able log in the usual way then click on the start search Active Directory.
+Log in via the domain controller name. mydomain.com/"username" if not able log in the usual way then click on the start search Active Directory.
 Use Right click on mydomain.com, click new and then for organizational unit call it _EMPLOYEES and click ok.
 Now do the same thing making a folder for _ADMIN and refresh the directory.

  5. Under _ADMIN create a new user and name it as an admin account, make a password and be sure to uncheck change password.